 ESG reporting and data are gaining more attention — A majority of organisations have initiated efforts to address the SEC’s proposed climate change disclosure rules.

 Source code reviews are on the rise — Once a rather arcane component of SOX compliance, these reviews are moving to the forefront as external auditors increasingly require review of the source code underlying automated controls.
 This shift, driven in part by heightened scrutiny from the PCAOB, is prompting auditors to adopt a more comprehensive evaluation of automated controls to ensure their effectiveness and integrity.

 A note to our readers

-Protiviti can provide further detailed results and insights from this study, including where other organizations in similar industries and of comparable size, filer status and more stand in relation to a company’s own SOX compliance program.
+Protiviti can provide further detailed results and insights from this study, including where other organisations in similar industries and of comparable size, filer status and more stand in relation to a company’s own SOX compliance programme.
 Please contact your local Protiviti office or representative for more information.